 The fast-growing popularity of sports around the world means the Sport Business program has remarkable latitude.
 Sport is big business, which makes it one of Grace’s strongest programs, preparing students for an array of career possibilities.
-Students completing the program will develop their business skills, gaining knowledge in finance, marketing, and management, and how to effectively apply them in the sports business field.
-Students will have the opportunity to be involved in applied learning experiences on and off campus including opportunities to work at major sport organizations and events during their course work.
-In addition, they will be able to take advantage of opportunities such as practicums, volunteer opportunities, and internships.
+Students completing the program will develop their business skills, gaining knowledge in finance, marketing and management, which they will learn to effectively apply in the sports business field.
+Students will have the opportunity to be involved in applied learning experiences on and off campus, including opportunities to work at major sport organizations and events during their course work.
+In addition, they will be able to take advantage of opportunities such as practicums, volunteer opportunities and internships.

 Examples of courses in this major:

 This course deals with the study of sport organizations: how they are organized, how they operate, and how they govern their sport or members.